 A mother's own expressing equipment does not need to be disinfected or sterilised for a healthy, term baby.1

 If you are expressing several times a day for a healthy baby, your expressing equipment should be rinsed well in cold water after each use to remove the milk.
 Store it in a clean, closed container.
-If you have a fridge, you may simply store the unrinsed expressing equipment in there, in a clean, closed container or plastic bag.
+You can also store the unrinsed expressing equipment in a clean, closed container or plastic bag in the fridge.
 If you cannot store your expressing equipment in the fridge between sessions, have extra parts, so you are not always rinsing and washing.
 This information is consistent with the National Health and Medical Research Council's breastmilk storage guidelines (see ABA's Expressing and storing breastmilk website article).
-For example breastmilk may be stored for up to 6-8 hours at room temperature and up to 72 hours in the fridge.
+For example, breastmilk may be stored for up to 6–8 hours at room temperature and up to 72 hours in the fridge.

 Thorough cleaning is important to make sure you have removed all milk from the breast pump parts and storage containers.

-1. Wash your hands well with soap and water.
-Dry them on something clean — a new paper towel or a clean, unused cloth towel.
+- Wash your hands well with soap and water.
+Dry them on clean paper towel or an unused cloth towel.

-6. Store the dry kit in a new plastic bag, plastic wrap, more paper towel or clean, covered container until next use.2,3
+- Store the dry kit in a new plastic bag, plastic wrap, more paper towel or a clean, covered container until next use.2,3

-Except for the sterile expressed breastmilk bags or new plastic bags, all containers and breast pump parts used to collect or store breastmilk will need to be cleaned before use.
+All containers and breast pump parts used to collect or store breastmilk (except for the sterile expressed breastmilk bags or new plastic bags) will need to be cleaned before use.